 Motor sensors

-Electric motors with permanent magnets are manufactured with various rotor position sensor types.
-The controller supports only some of them and paying attention to its selection is necessary.
+AC electric motors are manufactured with various rotor position sensor types.
+The controller supports various interface types and paying attention to the matching selection is necessary.

 - Sensorless